hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   # clear

-In case the output of the terminal/screen gets cluttered, you can use ``clear`` to clear the screen...
+In case the output of the terminal/screen gets cluttered, you can use ``clear`` to :index:`clear` the screen...

 If this doesn't work, you can use ``reset`` to perform a re-initialization of the terminal: